Atlantia investor urges Italy not to interfere in Autostrade sale

 Such a condition would be a "blatant violation of the principle of free movement of capital", TCI said.

-The offer from the CDP and partners Macquarie and Blackstone is based on an Autostrade valuation of 9.1 billion euros, which some Atlantia investors, including TCI, believe is too low.
+The offer from the CDP and partners Macquarie (MQG.AX) and Blackstone (BX.N) is based on an Autostrade valuation of 9.1 billion euros, which some Atlantia investors, including TCI, believe is too low.

 On Sunday Italian newspaper La Stampa reported that U.S. investment firm Apollo and Italian group Toto Holding might also submit offers.